Canada & the Rockies

 Sticking to the famous Yellowhead Highway, we stop off at the highest peak of the Rockies, Mt Robson.
 Get your blood pumping in a thrilling white-water rafting optional on the Fraser River.
 Then pull into small-town Jasper and kick back in the Rockies’ largest national park – our home for the next two nights.

 We drive through the wild beauty of Jasper National Park to Maligne Lake, known for its stunning scenery and vivid colors.
 There’s a chance to take in the snow capped mountains from the water and visit iconic Spirit Island on an optional cruise.
-Later, your Tour Manager will take you for an easy-going hike through the Maligne Canyon, an impressive limestone gorge – the result of years of raging waters.
+Later, your Trip Manager will take you for an easy-going hike through the Maligne Canyon, an impressive limestone gorge – the result of years of raging waters.
 Use your free time to make the most of lesser-known Jasper Park.
 With 1000kms of trails, from hour loops to day hikes, it’s easy to get off the beaten track and into nature.

 Jasper to Banff